Gift acceptance policy

 - Gifts of personal property if not to be used by Lyric;

-- Gift of real or personal property with donor restrictions pertaining to disposal;
+- Gifts of real or personal property with donor restrictions pertaining to disposal;

 - All bargain sales of property;